 The dealer will give a GFV (Guaranteed future value) the figure they estimate the vehicle to be worth at the end of the term.
 This figure will normally be a fair market price for the vehicle.
 These figures are normally very close to the actual market value.
 For instances of a newly released vehicle, the seller will take this into account.
 Future desirability and availability will change the GFV figure.
 This GFV only comes into play should you decide to keep the bike.

 What happens at the end of a PCP deal?

 Quite simply, there are three options.
 Hand the bike back to the dealer/finance company.
 Nothing more, nothing less no extra fees unless you have exceeded the agreed mileage or there is damage.
 You are then free to enter a new deal elsewhere.
 This is particularly handy if the value of the bike has fallen more than expected at the start of the deal, hand the bike back, and let the finance company take the hit.

 Typically 7-10 pence can be charged for every mile over the agreed mileage, so this is something to watch out for.

 Alternatively, you can pay the final balloon payment off and the vehicle ownership will transfer to you.
 This is a good option if you particularly like the bike and don’t plan to upgrade for a while.

-Lastly, you can use any remaining equity in the bike as the deposit towards your next bike.
+Lastly, you can use any remaining equity in the bike as a deposit towards your next bike.
 This is useful if the bike is worth more than the GFV.
 Unfortunately, you won’t be able to take any extra equity out as a cash payment unless you buy and sell privately yourself.
 This takes time and effort.

 Providing your finances are secure, PCP could be a good option to get the new bike in the garage, at a good monthly price.
-Getting a motorcycle finance through PCP will give you time and save you effort.
+Getting motorcycle finance through PCP will give you time and save you effort.

 Option 4 – What is PCH?